 Welcome to China

 As Australia’s Official International Tour Partner for the Great Wall Marathon since 2001 and with more experience than any other tour company in Australia we are pleased to be able to offer you a host of exclusive packages for the Great Wall Marathon and Half Marathon

 - Budget Packages 1 & 2 are NOT hosted by Travelling Fit but by local representatives with no dedicated Australian representation

 - All bookings received after 18th March 2019 incur a late booking fee of $150 per person.

-For personalised Travelling Fit fully hosted tours (recommended) please refer to the Exclusive Travelling Fit Packages (Itineraries 1 through to 6.
+For personalised Travelling Fit fully hosted tours (recommended) please refer to the Exclusive Travelling Fit Packages 1 through to 6.
 In summary, the exclusive packages are as follows:

-- Package 1 – 6 Days/5 Nights – Basic Great Wall Marathon
+- Exclusive Package 1 – Great Wall Marathon – 6 Days/5 Nights – Beijing

-- Package 2 – 7 Days/6 Nights – Deluxe Great Wall Marathon
+- Exclusive Package 2 – Great Wall Marathon – 7 Days/6 Nights – Beijing

 - Exclusive Package 3 – 9 Days / 8 Nights – Exclusive Package 2 + Xi’An